vyos/python-vyos-mgmt/README.md

 ##Something you should know
 1.Only admin level user can use this library to login and execute all configuration methods.

-2.When you initialize the Router class,the second parameters is 'username:password'.

-3.set() and delete() method is the core function of this library,you can just use a same configuration command on VyOS to set or delete a specify configuration.But you should take a look at the Basic Example and All Methods sections.
+2.set() and delete() method is the core function of this library,you can just use a same configuration command on VyOS to set or delete a specify configuration.But you should take a look at the Basic Example and All Methods sections.

 #Quick Start
 I will show you how to use this library to configuration the VyOS